calummoore/blog-product/content/products/yabble/index.md

  6. It won't work offline

 So the change is now complete.
 It took quite a bit of work to get the chunk uploading to be reliable (and there is probably more that I can do on that front) - but it works for now.
 There was an unexpected hiccup, as the video recording produced in the browser is not seekable (it looks like a live broadcast).
 That meant I had to run the `webm` file through ffmpeg in order to fix it, but ffmpeg doesn't allow both input and output to be streams 😭.
 That means I need to output the file to disk, and then separately upload it to GCP storage - which means the video won't be ready immediately 😞.
+It's farily quick as no encoding needs to be done, but it's not instant.
 That's a trade off (compared to recorded WebRTC), but I would prefer faster time to record, than faster playback.
 Besides, I would have to use ffmpeg for Safari anyway, and there are some optimizations I can look at in the future to reduce this time.
 Overall, I'm happy this is the right direction going forward.

+#### Launch Update

+An update on the launch - I've decided to hold back from launching on ProductHunt as the primary launch target.
+It was a difficult decision, I do love the forcing factor of launching somewhere as public and important as ProductHunt, however I feel like this is something that needs a little use to refine - and that a refined version would do significantly better on ProductHunt.

+I still plan to launch it / have everything ready for tomorrow COP, but instead I will launch it on a number of friends and smaller platforms and ask for feedback.
+Hopefully, I can get some startups using it heavily and really start to learn from them.